pulp/pulp/docs/user-guide/release-notes/master.rst

 * The API for regenerating content applicability for updated repositories no longer returns a :ref:`call_report`.
 Instead a :ref:`group_call_report` is returned.

+* Task Groups with tasks having incomplete states can now be canceled.

 Binding API Changes
 -------------------